dmws2021/dmws2021.github.io/pages/home.md

 <h3> Laboratory of Atmospheric Physics, University of Patras, Greece</h3>
 </div>

-The 13th EUMETNET Data Management Workshop will be organized by the [Laboratory of Atmospheric Physics](https://www.atmosphere-upatras.gr/en) of the [University of Patras](http://www.upatras.gr/en), [Patras](https://goo.gl/maps/KN76MsCq81KCduUy8), Greece, from Monday October 25th to Wednesday October 27th 2021.
-Due to the SARS-COV-2 pandemic, the workshop will take place online via the Zoom platform.
-The link will be sent to the registered participants in due time.
+The 13th EUMETNET Data Management Workshop was organized online by the [Laboratory of Atmospheric Physics](https://www.atmosphere-upatras.gr/en) of the [University of Patras](http://www.upatras.gr/en), [Patras](https://goo.gl/maps/KN76MsCq81KCduUy8), Greece, from Monday October 25th to Wednesday October 27th 2021.

-The theme of the workshop is
+The theme of the workshop was
 <div align="center">
 <b>“Communication of revised climate information”</b>
 </div>